sdv-dev/SDV/docs/developer_guides/contributing.rst

    the comment.
 If there is no associated issue, feel free to create one.
 2. Whenever possible, it resolves only **one** issue.
 If your PR resolves more than one issue, try to split it in more than one pull request.
-3. The pull request should include unit tests that cover all the changed code
+3. The pull request should include unit tests that cover all the changed code.
 4. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the documentation in an appropriate place.
 5. The pull request should work for all the supported Python versions.
-Check the `Travis Build Status page`_ and make sure that all the checks pass.

 Unit Testing Guidelines
 -----------------------